Kraakan/TechLabs-Printmonitor/README.md

 ```
 The front-end refreshes every 20 seconds, fetching both a new image and info about the job.

-Featured content (the information displayed when the printer is idle) is fetched once when the server starts.
+Featured content (the information displayed when the printer is idle) is fetched every 59 seconds by a subrocess running content_manager.py
-If you want to display dynamic content, you need to rewrite the server code.
+The content to be donwloaded and shown is controlled through a separate content manager app.